 Midterm exams will be held in class during lecture time.
-The exams are currently scheduled for Thursday, October 4rd, and Thursday, November 15rd Each exam is worth 25 percent of your final grade.
-The final is comprehensive and constitutes 30% of your final grade.
+Each exam is worth 20 percent of your final grade.
+The final is comprehensive and also constitutes 20% of your final grade.
 You must take the final in this course.
+Failure to show up for the final exam will result in a failing grade for the class.
 No make-up exams will be given.
 Under extraordinary circumstances (extreme illness, death in the family) we can meet in my office to discuss an alternative testing plan.
 (Note: A time-stamped note from Wardenburg does not automatically qualify as extreme illness) Your recitation grade will replace your lowest exam score if it improves it (this will be done automatically so no need to contact me and ask me to replace it).

 Homework: